 We protect the nation’s health security by providing early detection and early warning of bioterrorist attacks.

+The manufacturing, use, storage, and distribution of chemicals must be secured from threats including terrorism and accidents.
 Some chemical facilities possess materials that could be stolen and used to make weapons.
 A successful attack on certain high-risk facilities could cause a significant number of deaths and injuries.
+The impacts of an accident or attack are far-reaching and can occur in a variety of ways.

 DHS works to enhance the nation’s counter-IED capabilities and reduce the threat of explosive attack against critical infrastructure, the private sector, and federal, state, local, tribal, and territorial entities.